jeswr/css-acp-repro/README.md

 ## Results

-The following are the results of running `npm t` against the three different server configs
+The following are the results of running `npm t` against the three different server configs.
+Note that `/ownerName/` is publically readable whilst `/ownerName/profile/` is not.

 ### WAC [`npm run serve:wac`]